jeffreykegler/hoonlint/misc/whitespace.md

 the sidedness of a jog determines the alignment of split jogs.

-The base column location of a jog depends on the jogging hoon that it belongs to.
+The base column location of a jog depends on the chess-sidedness of the jogging hoon.
+The base column of kingside jogs is one stop after the anchor column.
+The base column of queenside jogs is two stops after the anchor column.
-It is specified
+This is specified
-in the description of the different kinds of jogging hoon.
+in the "Details" section.

 ### Joined jogs

 A joined jog may be either
 **inter-line aligned** or **ragged**.
-A joined jog is ragged if its body is aligned one stop after its head.
+A joined jog is ragged if its body is tightly aligned.
 Otherwise, a joined jog is considered inter-line aligned.
+A jog may also be pseudo-joined.

 All inter-line aligned jogging should be aligned at the jogging body column.
 With each jogging,
-at most one column should be designated as the **jogging body column** of the jogging.
+at most one column is designated as the **jogging body column** of the jogging.

-A jog may also be pseudo-joined.
-The pseudo-join of pseudo-joined jog should be equivalent to the one of the horizontal gaps that a joined jog is allowed according to this standard.

 ### Split jogs